 For the coffee geeks out there who want it all comes the Espro Travel Press, a unique French press that served up one of the best brews of all our tested devices.

 This press was destined to impress.
 The brew we received each and every time was top notch.

 Brewing with the Espro is slightly more involved than a typical French press, but not by much.
 The double filter must be fitted together correctly, either by itself or with a paper filter between each piece.
 From there it's the same as any other press — add your grounds, add some water, stir, cap it, and wait.
 Pressing the plunger on this device takes more muscle than most other presses because it is a tight fit that fully separates the grinds and completely stops extraction.
 Once ready, you can either pour your brew out into another mug or sip it straight from the lid — just be careful, it stays hot in there for a long time!
 You can also cap the whole thing with the leakproof lid and save it for later.
 So many options!

-The patented double micro filter of the Espro getting assembled for brewing.
-It's a tiny extra step and takes up a lot of room, but we appreciated how good our coffee tasted.
+The patented double micro-filter of the Espro getting assembled for brewing.
+It's a tiny extra step and takes up a lot of room, but we appreciate how good it brews up our beans.

 One issue that came up in online customer reviews is that — despite this being a travel press — there's really no way to add cream or sugar unless you pour your brew into another vessel.
 For that reason, this is best suited for those that prefer black coffee, though you could add sugar in with the grounds and steep it all together.

 Hallelujah, a clean and delicious French pressed coffee has arrived!
 The Espro was on par for taste with our Editors' Choice V60 and just barely behind our Top Pick for Gourmet taste, the AeroPress.
 We were impressed.